 Surendran P, Feofanova EV, Lahrouchi N, et al., 2021, Publisher Correction: Discovery of rare variants associated with blood pressure regulation through meta-analysis of 1.3 million individuals, Nature Genetics, Vol: 53, Pages: 1-2, ISSN: 1061-4036

-Gisby J, Clarke C, Medjeral-Thomas N, et al., 2021, Longitudinal proteomic profiling of dialysis patients with COVID-19 reveals markers of severity and predictors of death, eLife, ISSN: 2050-084X
+Gisby J, Clarke CL, Medjeral-Thomas N, et al., 2021, Longitudinal proteomic profiling of dialysis patients with COVID-19 reveals markers of severity and predictors of death, ELIFE, Vol: 10, ISSN: 2050-084X

 Im YR, Dong J, Paterson AL, et al., 2021, Autoimmunity due to unicentric Castleman disease cured by resection of a hepatic mass, Journal of Clinical Rheumatology: practical reports on rheumatic and musculoskeletal disease, Vol: 27, Pages: e32-e33, ISSN: 1076-1608

 Surendran P, Gao H, Zhang W, et al., 2020, Discovery of rare variants associated with blood pressure regulation trhough meta-analaysis of 1.3 million individuals, Nature Genetics, Vol: 52, Pages: 1314-1332, ISSN: 1061-4036